-The Cambrian School District conducted an Equity Gap Analysis by reviewing teachers' credentials and assignments to determine the number of ineffective, inexperienced, and/or out-of-field teachers throughout the District.
+The Cambrian School District conducted an Equity Gap Analysis by reviewing teachers' credentials and assignments to determine the number of ineffective, inexperienced, and/or out-of-field teachers.
 We ran CALPADS and DataQuest queries.
 The number of low-income and minority students at each site was entered into a spreadsheet and compared to the number of ineffective, inexperienced, and/or out-of-field teachers.
-The analysis indicated that the District does not have any significant disparities across sites.
-0% of teachers are not appropriately assigned as of mid-year 2022-23.
-Inexperienced teachers are distributed across all campuses with no campus having a significant percentage of inexperienced teachers.
+The analysis indicated that the District has no significant disparities across sites.
+0% of teachers are not appropriately assigned as of mid-year 2023-24.
+Inexperienced teachers are distributed across all campuses, with no campus having a significant percentage of inexperienced teachers.
 Low-income and minority students are not taught at higher rates by ineffective, inexperienced, or out-of-field teachers.
 The District will conduct an Equity Gap Analysis on an annual basis.
 If inequities are found, the District will engage educational partners through surveys and meetings to identify strategies to address gaps.

 The Cambrian School District is committed to assuring equity for all students regardless of race or socioeconomic status.
 Several guidelines are followed during our hiring, placement, and tenure process to provide equal access to highly - qualified instruction and instructors.
-Only teachers deemed to be "Highly Qualified" under the ESSA guidelines are considered for employment.
-All of our students are assigned to heterogeneously - grouped classrooms with every effort being made to have all sub-groups represented.
-Since it is inevitable that experienced teachers will retire or leave the district for other reasons, we have the following strategies and practices in place.
+Only teachers deemed "Highly Qualified" under the ESSA guidelines are considered for employment.
+All of our students are assigned to heterogeneously grouped classrooms, and every effort is made to have all sub-groups represented.
+Since experienced teachers will inevitably retire or leave the district for other reasons, we have the following strategies and practices in place.

 - 1. Advertising for employment opportunities on Edjoin. - 2.
 Structured induction program during years 1 and 2. - 3.
 Individual mentors for all new staff. - 4.
-District-wide grade-level meetings are scheduled on a regular basis. - 5.
-Offer training and workshops to strengthen content knowledge and instructional strategies to all teachers. - 6.
-Continue working to align our system of recruitment, hiring, induction, supervision, and professional development. - 7.
+District-wide grade-level meetings are scheduled regularly. - 5.
+Offer training and workshops to strengthen teachers' content knowledge and instructional strategies.

+6. Continue working to align our recruitment, hiring, induction, supervision, and professional development system.7.
 Continue to provide ongoing support to all staff via instructional coaches.

 All teachers are expected to follow the same defined curriculum across the district.
-Department chairpersons and administrators, as well as teacher leaders, assist teachers with the implementation of the planned curriculum.
-Our teachers work in a team atmosphere to provide support and service to all Title I eligible students.
+Department and site administrators, as well as teacher leaders, assist teachers with implementing the planned curriculum.
+Our teachers work in a team atmosphere to support and service all Title I eligible students.
 All current staff is highly qualified.
-Success will be measured by maintaining 100% highly qualified staff as well as maintaining a high level of teacher retention supported by a supportive observation/evaluation model.
+Success will be measured by maintaining 100% highly qualified staff and a high level of teacher retention supported by a supportive observation/evaluation model.